xdeng10/Python-Data-Science-Bootcamp/README.md

-# Python-Data-Science-Bootcamp
+# Python-Data-Science-Machine-Learning-Bootcamp

-Data analysis and data visualization using Python.
+Data analysis, data visualization and machine learning using Python.
-Capstone project of Jose Portilla's Python for Data Science and Machine Learning Bootcamp (Udemy)
+A few projects I worked on while taking Jose Portilla's Python for Data Science and Machine Learning Bootcamp (Udemy)

 Data analysis using NumPy and Pandas
 Data visualization using Matplotlib, Seaborn, Plotly and Cufflinks.
+Machine learning using Scikit-learn

 Data analysis:
 - 911 call dataset (from Kaggle)